-Year 2022 2023 2024 Purchase Target One transaction Two transactions Four transactions
+Year 2022 Purchase Target One transaction

 Purchases of loans on properties with USDA 515 debt are an integral part of our strategy of providing liquidity in support of the 515 program and the rural multifamily housing market.
 This will provide relief from the maturing mortgage crisis and preserve affordability for multifamily housing in the affordable preservation market.
 As a result of our work, we, along with the USDA, will be able provide long-term liquidity and stabilize the 515 preservation market, while preserving the 521 rental assistance (subject to continued federal support for these programs).